fauguste/auto-cancellation-running-action/README.md

 auto-cancellation-running-action
 -------------

-Auto Cancellation allows you to only run builds for the latest commits in the queue.
+Auto Cancellation allows you to only run builds for the latest commits on a same branch.
 Reduce number of minutes usage of github action by killing all old actions running on the same branch and not finished.

 ## Usage
 You can create a `.github/workflows/auto-concellation.yml` file: